Minnesota coronavirus: uncertainty about jury trials persists due to COVID-19 – Up News Info

 And there is concern from lawyers and prospective jurors about what courtrooms would look like when they reopen.

-Right now, some court hearings are practically happening, but that won't be an option when jury trials resume.
+Right now, some court hearings are virtually taking place, but that will not be an option when jury trials resume.

-"The problem is that no one knows what will happen after the stay-at-home order is lifted," said attorney Joe Tamburino.
+"The problem is that nobody knows what will happen after the stay-at-home order is lifted," said attorney Joe Tamburino.

 Tamburino is concerned that judicial districts and counties across the state are not on the same page.